 Reliance Industries is another stock that is worth buying.
 Just take a look at the company's quarterly numbers.

-The company had a phenomenal quarter for the period ending Sept 30, 2017.
-Reliance reported a record net profit of Rs 8,265 crores.
-This was way above what the street was expecting.
-The retail, telecom, refining business and petchem are all firing.
+The company had a phenomenal quarter for the period ending De 31, 2017.
+Reliance reported a record net profit of Rs 9,423 crores, which was a jump of 25 per cent.